Aliases for TADA2A Gene

 GeneCards Summary for TADA2A Gene

 TADA2A (Transcriptional Adaptor 2A) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription cofactor activity.
+Among its related pathways are Chromatin organization and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription cofactor activity.

 UniProtKB/Swiss-Prot for TADA2A Gene

 Component of the ATAC complex, a complex with histone acetyltransferase activity on histones H3 and H4.
 Required for the function of some acidic activation domains, which activate transcription from a distant site (By similarity).
 Binds double-stranded DNA.
 Binds dinucleosomes, probably at the linker region between neighboring nucleosomes.
 Plays a role in chromatin remodeling.